My Animal Clan

 Camilla’s rambunctious and playful, likes to terrorize Juno on a daily basis, and is demonstratively affectionate.

-The Columbian Blacktail hens, Beatrice and Shelley, came to us a couple years ago.
-We adopted them when they were 20 weeks old, and have been laying fresh eggs for us ever since.
+The hens, Beatrice, Ethel, Maude, and Shelley, are rescued battery hens with wonderful personalities.
 They are the eternal scavengers, and if not pecking at the yard, are pecking at the back door asking to be thrown a spare mushroom or apple core (their favorite human treats).

 And my father-in-law’s sheep and cattle farm, 20 feet from our house, keep us all busy during lambing season (January to March).